 Reading music does also have challenges.
 Primarily, it can take a very long time to understand and master.
 For guitar specifically, it is more challenging to show accurate strumming and fingering techniques, as there are multiple ways to play the same note on a guitar.
 Sheet music for guitars can be more difficult to find online compared to guitar TABs.

 One specific obstacle of reading music on guitar is that inexperienced players might not be able to determine the best position or way to play a note.
 There can be upwards of five places a single note on the instrument, so indicating proper fingering and placement can be difficult.

+Ultimately this choice is going to come down to what helps you learn to play and make the experience more enjoyable.
 When it comes to sight reading for guitar, both TABs and sheet music are a great option.
-For beginners and less experienced guitarists looking to quickly play their favorite song, TABs can be incredible helpful.
+For beginners and less experienced guitarists looking to quickly play their favorite song, TABs can be incredible helpful and encourage new players by giving them a sense of accomplishment.
 However, for players looking to build a greater knowledge of music and musicality, taking the time to understand standard notation in sheet music can unlock a world of sound!